irmaktekin/vet-management/README.md

 ![image](https://github.com/user-attachments/assets/b0a54cf1-8833-4be8-bedb-607dd10b5c73)

--Gets the vaccines which the protection date is between start and end date.
+-Gets the vaccines which is applied to an animal and the protection date is between start and end date.